-Carbon Tree is a co-operation between the Institute of Atmospheric Research and Earth System Science, Department of Forest Ecology of University of Helsinki, software company Simosol Oy and artist Terike Haapoja.
+Carbon Tree is a co-operation between the University of Helsinki Institute for Atmospheric Research and Earth System Science (INAR) Physics and Forest Sciences, software company Simosol Oy and artist Terike Haapoja.

 The first version of the Carbon Tree was funded by the Finnish Society of Forest Sciences and it was launched in 2009 when the Society celebrated its 100th year anniversary.

 The development of the new Carbon Tree pages, as well as the related Interactive Carbon Tree exhibition stand and teaching suitcase were funded by Tieteen tiedotus ry and Ministry of Education and Culture.

 Authors of the site: